wp-plugins/polylang/readme.txt

 * Bug correction: feed not filtered by language when adding language code to all urls
 * Bug correction: duplicate canonical link when used together with WordPress SEO by Yoast
 * Bug correction: the all posts admin page is messed if another plugin adds a column
+* Bug correction: 404 error on static front page when adding language code to all urls (including default language)

 = 0.7.1 (2012-02-06) =